 But these “slightly selective” universities—be they public or private—are absolutely at risk due to declining numbers of traditional learners.
 I was having a conversation with the provost of a large Jesuit private institution, and I asked, “What concerns you?”

 The last thing I expected to hear from him was, “I’m concerned about the cliff.
 I am concerned about the fact that we’re going to see shrinking numbers of high school graduates.”
 Seeing a successful and highly mission-driven university, like a Jesuit institution, express concerns along these lines is indeed worrying.

 Evo: From your perspective as a CE leader, how do strong CE divisions benefit their home institutions and deliver some of that competitive advantage and differentiation?

-JS: One of the things that I marvel at is the lack of urgency across many campuses in responding to the reality of the cliff.
-Conversely, if you go into any CE unit that I know of, you’re going to walk into a constant sense of urgency.
+JS: I marvel at the lack of urgency across many campuses in responding to the reality of the traditional undergraduate enrollment cliff.
+Conversely, if you go into any CE unit, you’re going to walk into a constant sense of urgency.
 It’s because we’re in a market-driven environment.